Levi Strauss & Co. research snapshot

 Management

 Michelle Gass and Harmit Singh are pursuing a DTC-first denim lifestyle model, disciplined SG&A, margin expansion, share repurchases, and a higher dividend.
-The test is whether the new strategy can work through a weak consumer cycle without over-promoting the brand.
+The test is whether the strategy can work through a weak consumer cycle without over-promoting the brand.

 Industry trend